syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 ### Customize the export document name

-For customizing file name, we need to send file name as parameter to the **“exportPivotGrid”**  method along with method name.
+For customizing file name, set the file name as parameter to the **“exportPivotGrid”** method along with method name.

 {% highlight html %}